Expediting the Immigration Process for Researchers, Professors & Scientists

 Academic and scientific work takes place on a global scale, and the United States has long had a policy of encouraging qualified researchers, professors and scientists to take up residence in America if they wish to do so.

-At the immigration law firm of Yeager & Etkind, our attorneys help experts of exceptional and extraordinary ability complete the U.S. immigration process.
-With offices in Rockville, Maryland; Washington, D.C.; and Arlington and McLean, Virginia, we serve clients throughout the region and internationally.
-Contact us to discuss your immigration goals.
+At the immigration law firm of Yeager & Etkind, our attorney helps experts of exceptional and extraordinary ability complete the U.S. immigration process.
+With offices in Rockville, Maryland, and Washington, D.C., we serve clients throughout the region and internationally.
+Contact us at 202-828-0750 or 301-340-2111 to discuss your immigration goals.

 Understanding the Green Card Qualification Criteria